 If you're interested in earning an associate degree while completing core coursework toward a bachelor’s degree at a four-year institution, then make our transfer degree program part of your academic plan.
-As a Central Piedmont student, you'll benefit from our Comprehensive Articulation Agreement with North Carolina's public, four-year institutions, which ensures all of the academic credits you earn will be accepted to make the transfer process seamless.
+As a Central Piedmont student, you'll benefit from our Comprehensive Articulation Agreement with North Carolina's public, four-year institutions, which will help you meet both general education and major-specific course requirements for the four-year institution to which you plan to transfer.

 What You Will Learn